PriorLabs/nanoTabPFN/annotated/annotated nanoTabPFN.md

 <!-- tocstop -->

 # Introduction
-NanoTabPFN is based on [TabPFN](https://github.com/PriorLabs/TabPFN), a transformer-based architecture specifically designed for tabular data.
+nanoTabPFN is based on [TabPFN](https://github.com/PriorLabs/TabPFN), a transformer-based architecture specifically designed for tabular data.
 TabPFN treats tabular data as a 2D structure requiring attention mechanisms that capture relationships both across features (columns) and across datapoints (rows).
 TabPFN allows for both regression and classification tasks.
-This guide provides a walkthrough of the NanoTabPFN architecture, explaining each component and the intuitions behind the design choices (at least it tries 😊).
+This guide provides a walkthrough of the nanoTabPFN architecture, explaining each component and the intuitions behind the design choices (at least it tries 😊).
 Most of the examples are based on a classification task, but the same principles apply to regression tasks as well.

 # In-Context Learning